anks146/ESP32-Controlled-Rover/README.md

 instructions to the STM32 via the UART interface and the STM32H743 will do the needful.
 This project was a part of my internship project and was completed implemented and successfully tested for all the relevant criterias pertaining to the same.

+### Files descriptions
+The .ioc file uploaded is an STM32CubeMX file which can be used for generation a KEIL IDE project.
+The main.c and main.h file is having the actual code for the rover which was implemented The additional files required are in the Libraries directory in the same repository.

+### NOTE
+Although this code will help you generate and implement this project without any problems I recommend that you try to build your own project for getting to know the various probles and debugging those problems which will surely help you learn more about embedded progeamming then these codes.